kujinlee/FeedAPI/README.md

 - FeedArticle is association between a feed and an article.

+Operations

+  (1) Subscribe/Unsubscribe a User to a Feed
+      a) read the user from User collection
+      	(a1) If the user does not exist, ask user's information and create the user and user's subscription into User and Subscription collection
+      	(a2) If the user exists
+		      (a21) read the user's subscription from Subscription collection (a22) update/delete the the user's Subscription to Subscription collection

+  (2) Add Articles to a Feed
+      a) For each new articles
+        (a1) create Article into Article collection
+        (a2) create FeedArticle into FeedArticle collection for the newly created article

-  (1) Finding all Articles for a given user is following:
+  (3) Get all Feeds a Subscriber is following
-      a) find listOfFeed for the user from its subscription
+      a) read listOfFeed for the user (subscriber) from Subscription collection
-      b) find Articles for the listOfFeed from FeedArticle Collection

-  (2) Finding all Articles from listOfFeed
+  (4) Get Articles from the set of Feeds a Subscriber is following
-      a) find listOfArticleId for the listOfFeed from FeedArticle collection
+      a) read listOfFeed for the user (subscriber) from Subscription collection
-      b) find listOfArticle for teh listOfArticleId from Article collection (3) Subscribe a user to listOfFeed
+      b) read articles for the listOfFeed from FeedArticle collection
-      a) create of update subscription for the given user and listOfFeed

 You can run this application by using the following command: